‘Pepe’ movie review: Vinay Rajkumar’s action drama is stylish yet shallow

 The film keeps cutting back and forth between scenes from the present and past.
 The flashback is in black and white, almost as if revisiting an old album.
 Some powerful dialogues do justice to the film’s progressive outlook.

 After doing all the hard work to establish the core plot, Shreelesh throws his hands up in the air, and Pepe crumbles under the weight of the film’s own expectations.
 The idea of taking a stand with the downtrodden is appreciable.
-However, Shreelesh falters is in the execution of his subject as he he fails failing to show the everyday lives of the local people.
+However, Shreelesh falters in the execution of his subject as he fails to show the everyday lives of the local people.

 Pepe is a violent film with plenty of action sequences.
 Some of the action scenes are choreographed creatively, yet, the gruesome fights don’t leave a lasting impact because of the sheer absence of drama in the second half.
 The blood-fest inevitably kills the intrigue in the movie.